-Parcel Carrier Prospecting
+Parcel Prospecting

-January 10, 2026 9 min read Norden Leads Team
+January 2026 9 min read Norden Leads Team

-The UK parcel market is absolutely screaming right now.
-USD 5.51 billion in 2025, projected to hit USD 17.42 billion by 2035 at a 12.20% CAGR (Expert Market Research).
-That's not growth—that's a gold rush.
-Over 5 billion parcels shipped annually across the UK, B2C e-commerce volumes climbing 6.8% year-on-year, and courier activities pushing £17.4 billion in revenue (IBISWorld, 1.4% CAGR).
+The UK parcel market is growing fast — USD 5.51 billion in 2025, projected to hit USD 17.42 billion by 2035 at a 12.20% CAGR.
+Over 5 billion parcels shipped annually across the UK, with B2C e-commerce volumes climbing 6.8% year-on-year.

-Driver shortages, fuel volatility, urban last-mile congestion, and net-zero mandates aren't going away.
-Neither is the fact that 78% of consumers now track their parcels obsessively and demand same/next-day delivery with eco-friendly options.
+78% of consumers now track their parcels obsessively and demand same/next-day delivery with eco-friendly options.
 Commoditized pitches die in inboxes.

-What follows are 5 no-BS prospecting tactics that actually work in 2026—the same approaches we've used to help parcel carriers and logistics operators win high-volume retail and SME contracts fast.
-No theory.
-No fluff.
-Just what's working right now in the field.
+What follows are 5 proven prospecting tactics that actually work in 2026 — the same approaches we've used to help parcel carriers win high-volume retail and SME contracts fast.

 1